top of page

 Both of these are considered to be the 'true' principles of life

-If the Nadi readings are true, it seems that most of us
+If the Nadi readings are genuine, it seems that most of us

 do not use our free will very much.